Tortar/PowerPointAudio-Extractor/README.md

 4) Click on the file extractor.exe

-Your folder should be like this (but with many .pptx you want) :
+Before clicking on the .exe, your folder should be like this (but with as many .pptx as you want) :

 <img src="https://user-images.githubusercontent.com/68152031/91667558-db031e80-eb05-11ea-84e9-1420556f6a09.PNG" alt="alternatetext">